CAE Listening

 I have to deal with everyone in the company to some extent.
 Everyone knows me and I believe it’s important to try to keep some harmony between my fellow workers.
 Being the first face they see, I try to be cheerful even if I’m not feeling on top form.
 [14] Think how easy it is to upset someone at home and then triple it: that’s how easy it is to upset someone at work.
 Upsetting your boss is the easiest thing to do.
 All you have to do is turn up and you are in their bad books.
 Keeping on the right side of them is simply a matter of anticipating their every whim and laughing at their pathetic jokes.
 People at the bottom are also easily upset.
 Helping them do their job is only going to be appreciated if you are the undisputed master of what they are trying to do.
 [19]

-The main challenge is that the speakers never clearly state their profession, you have to figure it out from the context — what they do, their responsibilities, likes and dislikes.
-Let’s take speaker one as an example:
+The main challenge is that the speakers never clearly state their profession, you have to figure it out from the context — what they do, their responsibilities, what they like and what they don’t.
+Let’s take Speaker 1 as an example:

 The person mentions being involved in organising information for their superiors.
-There are two options that are somewhat associated with business world here: A – receptionist and F – secretary.
+There are two options that have certain connection to the business world here: A – receptionist and F – secretary.
 However, the implied degree of involvement goes beyond the duties of meeting and greeting that a receptionist would normally do.
 Therefore we stick to option F.

 Task 2 is harder — the options are not as obvious as in Task 1.
 I usually scan-read all of the options and keep them in my head while listening to the monologues.
 That way it is easier to match them to the context of each monologue and see if they fit.
-For speaker One the answer is D — they possess many secret and could use them to their advantage, if they were so inclined
+For Speaker 1 the answer is D — they have many secrets and could use them to their advantage.

 10 – F 15 – D